Malaysia's king rejects emergency rule in blow to PM Muhyiddin | Politics

 "His Majesty is confident in the ability of the government under the leadership of the prime minister to continue to implement policies and enforcement efforts to curb the spread of the COVID-19 pandemic."
 The king also called for politicians to end any politicking that could destabilise the administration and highlighted the importance of the forthcoming budget, which the government is due to present on Nov.
 6.

-If Muhyiddin fails to win the house's approval, he could face a vote of no-confidence which in turn could trigger an election.
-The prime minister's office did not immediately respond to a request for comment on the king's decision.
+Muhyiddin's failure to win the house's approval on the budget would be a vote of no-confidence against him, which in turn could trigger an election.
+Muhyiddin said the cabinet would discuss the king's rejection of his request.

 - READ MORE ON: